Restaurant Revitalization Fund accepting applications, who is eligible

 “Often these businesses that are in underserved communities often they don’t get the information, often they are kind of left out of the process,” said Bell.
 “That was a big complaint and a big criticism in regards to the paycheck protection program that a lot of our really small businesses didn’t get a chance to take part at least in the first round.”

-Bell said, “The SBA wants to do better in terms of reaching those communities and so we’ve made it a priority that those communities would at least be served first in terms of processing their applications.”
+“The SBA wants to do better in terms of reaching those communities and so we’ve made it a priority that those communities would at least be served first in terms of processing their applications,” Bell said.

 The SBA says business owners should apply for the aid as soon as possible, he believes the funds will be exhausted quickly.